Abbott Laboratories [ABT] – Is this a dead cat bounce or the beginning of a bull run?

 Abbott Laboratories [NYSE:ABT]: Analyst Rating and Earnings

-Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for Wed 22 Jan (In 9 Days).
+Keep your eyes on this company’s next financial results, which are scheduled to be made public on Wed 22 Jan (In 5 Days).

 Fundamental Analysis of Abbott Laboratories [ABT]